mohamedbarrahou/mohammedbarrahou/README.md

 # About Me

 👋 Hi there!
-I’m mohamed, a dedicated Embedded Systems Engineer with a focus on C++ development.
+I’m mohamed barrahou, a dedicated Embedded Systems Engineer with a focus on C++ development.
 I have a passion for designing and optimizing embedded systems, and I enjoy tackling complex challenges to deliver high-performance solutions.

 ## What I Do